deanturpin/nginx/README.md

 Exploring deploying my top-level personal website in a Docker container.

-Note: these are my websites, not a general purpose container!
+__Note: these are my websites, not a general purpose container!__

+See the [Dockerfile](https://github.com/deanturpin/nginx/blob/main/Dockerfilefile) on GitHub.

 ## Objectives